camunda/camunda-docs-manual/content/reference/connect/_index.md

 dependency to your `pom.xml` file:

 {{< note title="Camunda BOM" >}}
-If you use other Camunda BPM projects please import the [Camunda BOM](/get-started/apache-maven/) to ensure correct versions for every Camunda project.
+If you use other Camunda Platform projects please import the [Camunda BOM](/get-started/apache-maven/) to ensure correct versions for every Camunda project.
 {{< /note >}}